-- applicants with CCT dates closest to the assessment - you can let us know in your application if your CCT date is likely to change
+- Applicants with completion of training dates closest to the assessment - you can let us know in your application if your completion date is likely to change

-If you think you may gain your CCT early, or you have any other information that you think would be useful for us to know, please include this in your application, or contact the RCPCHStart team.
+If you think you may gain your CCT early, or you have any other information that you think would be useful for us to know, please include this in your application, or contact the RCPCH Training Services team.

 If you are unable to attend the assessment due to unforeseen circumstances, please inform us in writing no later than the day of the assessment.